Everything in the Universe is made from one type of thread.

 And if there were enough tension on the common center to create a tear in the "fabric of space" it would create a void or a null-space-sphere (actually an oblate spheroid).

-The edges of the void sphere would have the build-up of the torn / ripped particle network - just like a rip in a fishnet stocking - that is now enclosing literally nothing
+The edges of the void sphere would have the build-up of the torn / ripped thread network - just like a rip in a fishnet stocking - that is now enclosing literally nothing

 .
 That instantly disperses the tension from a single point to the surface of a hollow sphere.
 So if space ever does actually rip... it has a way to seal itself right back off (stop the tear) and eliminate the chance of it happening again in that spot.

 Can light travel through it on the inside?
 No!
-Light is only a vibration traveling through the particle network.
-Inside the void sphere there are no particles.
+Light is only a vibration traveling through the thread network.
+Inside the void sphere there are no threads.

 Any light hitting it (from 100 billions stars etc.) would be forced / coerced into traveling around what can be called the event horizon of the sphere -- just like an electrons thread-mesh-type-cage (that's the only place it can travel) there of course would be a build up and the only place to release is at the poles as jets